jessesbyers/jessesbyers.github.io/_posts/2020-02-12-mydiy_rails_project.markdown

 2. I would explore using a gem such as Can Can Can to help manage user roles and privileges.
 While I learned a lot through creating the roles manually, I did spend the majority of my project time figuring out the ins and outs of access restrictions, testing, fixing bugs, and re-testing.

-3. While refactoring code will often make it cleaner and easier to read, there is a point at which too much refactoring makes the code harder to read.
-It is important to strike the right balance in order to write clean code that is also highly understandable.
+3. While refactoring code will often make it cleaner and easier to read, there is a point at which too much refactoring makes the code harder to understand.
+It is important to strike the right balance in order to write clean code that is also highly understandable by other programmers who might work on your project in the future.

-4. Testing User roles and privileges is very time-consuming and needs to be done repeatedly to make sure there are no unintended consequences of changing the code to address a particular bug.
-This is a case in which Capybara feture tests could be very useful, and I would like to explore these tests more so I could implement them the next time I develop a project that relies on collaborative relationships.
+4. Testing user roles and privileges is very time-consuming and needs to be done repeatedly to make sure there are no unintended consequences of changing the code to address a particular bug.
+This is a case in which Capybara Feature Tests could be very useful, and I would like to explore these tests more so I could implement them the next time I develop a project that relies on collaborative relationships.

 All in all, I loved building the project and working through the challenge of incorporating user roles and collaborations.
 I look forward to using MyDIY for my own home projects, and hope you'll check it out too!
 You can watch a[ video walkthrough](https://drive.google.com/file/d/19It01i7Q-IBm-9QdxjmBwTnG8iEgDPvl/view?usp=sharing), and view it on [github](https://github.com/jessesbyers/MyDIY).